DefaultO/Warspear-Online-Follow-Bot/README.md

 [![](https://res.cloudinary.com/marcomontalbano/image/upload/v1609086121/video_to_markdown/images/streamable--jeqbi5-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://streamable.com/jeqbi5 "")

-This Tool got made in a couple of hours.
+This Tool got made in a couple of hours and attacks a problem a lot of new players have - not having any mates and not being interested to beg in the chat for someone to help you or get lucky and meet someone who needs to do the same boss.
 It is in an early stage and is not optimized.
 Feel free to grab some code partions.
 I am pretty sure some will copy the Multibox thing, because that alone makes the life easier for so many people playing this game.
 Having more than 1 Game Instance opened.
 I would love to see ideas contributed to this POC though as everything merged makes the end-user-experience better.
 And I am not creative enough to come up with neat features.

 Here are the used Pointers by the way to copy-paste, as I am not sure when I will be able to clean the code to make it a whole Repository worth: